danielecastellana22/danielecastellana22.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-**Research interests:** My research focuses on leveraging tensor theory to develop new ML models, with emphasis on ML for structured data. *Have a look to my [PhD thesis](/assets/pdf/phd_thesis_FINAL.pdf)!*
+**Research interests:** My research focuses on Machine Learning, with emphasis on structured data, tensor teory, and Bayesian approaches. *Have a look to my [PhD thesis](/assets/pdf/phd_thesis_FINAL.pdf)!*

 **Research group:** Currently, I am memeber of [Florence Data Science](https://datascience.unifi.it/).
 At the University of Pisa, I was a member of [CIML](https://ciml.di.unipi.it/) group and [Pervasive AI](http://pai.di.unipi.it/) lab.